oezingle/LuaX/doc/hooks.md

 # hooks

 Hooks are the system within LuaX enabling its reactivity.
 When a hook creates a change, the component automatically re-renders itself.
-Other hooks detect these changes, allowing you to dynamically call external dependencies when values change.
+Other hooks can detect these changes, allowing you to dynamically call external dependencies when values change.
+Those who know React will find LuaX's hooks extremely familiar - in fact, LuaX hooks have been adapted from React to reduce mental complexity for developers.

 ## use_state